 df - report free disk space

-The df utility writes the amount of available space and file slots for file systems on which the invoking user has appropriate read access.
-File systems are specified by the file operands; when none are specified, information is written for all file systems.
-The format of the default output from df is unspecified, but all space figures will be reported in 512-byte units, unless the -k option is specified.
-This output contains at least the file system names, amount of available space on each of these file systems, and the number of free file slots, or inodes, available; when -t is specified, the output contains the total allocated space as well.
+The df utility shall write the amount of available space [XSI] and file slots for file systems on which the invoking user has appropriate read access.
+File systems shall be specified by the file operands; when none are specified, information shall be written for all file systems.
+The format of the default output from df is unspecified, but all space figures are reported in 512-byte units, unless the -k option is specified.
+This output shall contain at least the file system names, amount of available space on each of these file systems, [XSI] and the number of free file slots, or inodes, available; when -t is specified, the output shall contain the total allocated space as well.

 - Use 1024-byte units, instead of the default 512-byte units, when writing space figures.

 - Produce output in the format described in the STDOUT section.

 - [XSI] Include total allocated-space figures in the output.